sopra-fs23-group-20/server/contributions.md

 ---

 ### Jamo
-I already submitted my tasks for this week in week 3.4 - 9.4/easter break.
+I have already submitted my tasks for this week in week 3.4 - 9.4/easter break.

 ---

 ### Louis
-I already submitted my tasks for this week in week 3.4 - 9.4/easter break
+I have already submitted my tasks for this week in week 3.4 - 9.4/easter break.

 ---